 "Industrial park of the future" celebrates opening in Buchholz

 The Technology and Innovation Park (TIP) Nordheide celebrated the opening of the 25-hectare (61 acre) area Friday (August 27, 2021) almost two years after construction began in late 2019.
-TIP combines a high-quality business area with science in Buchholz to bring together mid-sized companies' innovations with applied research, according to the Economic Development Agency of the District of Harburg (WLH).
+TIP combines a high-quality business area with science in Buchholz to bring together medium-sized companies' innovations with applied research, according to the Economic Development Agency of the District of Harburg (WLH).

 TIP generating impulses

 Speaking during the opening ceremony, Jens Wrede, Managing Director of WLH, said: "We can now clearly see that a vision is becoming reality and that the TIP Innovation Park is growing into a business quarter for the modern working world."
 TIP is expected to generate impulses far beyond Harburg.
 The concept has a unique selling point in the region, said Rainer Rempe, District Administrator of Harburg, adding: "Networks can be formed and synergy effects can be used in TIP.
 We have long had the clever minds needed for this in Harburg.
-However, TIP will also create knowledge-based jobs needed to keep this expertise in the district and give it opportunities for development."
-A first company has already begun construction work on the campus.
+However, TIP will also create knowledge-based jobs needed to keep this expertise in the region and give it opportunities for development."
+One company has already begun construction work on the campus.
 Three more are to follow in 2022.

 SMEs and science to network

-Partnerships should allow mid-sized companies that offer such jobs and focus on the development of their products and processes to turn to to science for support, according to WLH.
+Partnerships should allow medium-sized companies that offer such jobs and focus on the development of their products and processes to turn to science for support, according to WLH.
 The partners include the University of Applied Sciences 21 Buxtehude, the Leuphana University of Lüneburg, the Ostfalia University of Applied Sciences and other research facilities and science-based institutions.
 TIP is an attractive location for SMEs with innovations and forward-looking developments as technology and knowledge transfer are promioted there, said WLH.

 Innovation park to become the business park of the future